-It’s not often that I admit to being excited by a new ITIL publication (ITIL Practitioner) – the popular IT service management (ITSM) best practice framework, formerly known as the IT Infrastructure Library.
+It’s not often that I admit to being excited by a new ITIL publication (ITIL Practitioner) – the popular IT service management (ITSM) best practice framework.
 Having passed the ITIL v2 incarnations of the ITIL Foundation and Manager’s courses over 10 years ago, I have since read up on the ITIL v3 changes in 2007 (although a little bit later than that if I am honest) and poked around in ITIL 2011 on its release.
 But that was all, and I don’t remember being excited.

 Now, in 2016, we’re seeing another key ITIL publication.
 Not ITIL 2016, but a new book and qualification called ITIL Practitioner, which sits above ITIL Foundation and below the plethora of more “serious” ITIL qualifications, such as ITIL Expert.
 It’s what AXELOS, the custodian of ITIL, describes as: